Davideva993/Chat-SDX/readme.md

    - EIK was bruteforced (1)
    - EIK was replaced (2)
    - EDK was replaced (3)
+   - Someone sends a wrong token (host or joiner) during the key exchange phase (potential active attack)

 2. **Chat starts safely if**:
    - EIK is stored and bruteforced later
    - The secure channel is compromised after the key exchange
+   - Someone sends a wrong token (host or joiner) while the chat is already ongoing (up to 3 attempts; then the room is destroyed)

 3. **Other**:
    -Only local variables to store information client-side.